 And, as one of us noted almost a year and a half ago, it turns out lost drones and lost puppies have a lot in common these days: It’s Today’s Moment of Zen.

 Email the Roundup Team noteworthy law and security-related articles to include, and follow us on Twitter and Facebook for additional commentary on these issues.
+Sign up to receive Lawfare in your inbox.
 Visit our Events Calendar to learn about upcoming national security events, and check out relevant job openings on our Job Board.